Inspired by Bakken & Baeck’s inclusion and diversity survey.

-Also, you’ll save a lot of money by becoming more inclusive and diverse.
+Also, you’ll save a lot of money by commiting to diversity and inclusion.
 If your employees feel like they can bring their whole self to work, this will decrease costs incurred by absence and mental health support.
+Not to mention, people who feel good (included) at your company are more likely to be productive and create great things.
 Also, have you thought about how much it costs to hire new people every time someone leaves because they don’t feel at home?

 By supporting equal opportunities for everyone you’ll strengthen your Employer Brand, which enables you to attract a wider range of talent.
 We all know by now that millenials value purpose over paychecks, and working for a modern employer is definitely part of that.

-Did you convince everyone?
-Awesome — now dive into this list of initiatives, best practices and ideas to choose what would work best for your specific situation.
+Have you convinced everyone of the importance of diversity and inclusion?
+Awesome — now dive into this list of d&i initiatives, best practices and ideas to choose what would work best for your specific situation.
 Change doesn’t happen overnight, but don’t worry — if you follow these steps, you’ll do just fine.

-Almost all experts we’ve talked to agree; you need to become inclusive before starting to attract diverse talent.
+Almost all of the diversity and inclusion experts we’ve talked to agree; you need to become inclusive before starting to attract diverse talent.

 Why?
 It’s simple — if you start hiring differently than you used to while your company culture stays the same, your new colleagues won’t stay because they won’t feel at home or like they belong at your company.